College of Veterinary Medicine

 CVM-776: NAVLE Administration*

-Credits 4.0Course CVM 776 is a Required Course offered in fall semester.
-Students will prepare and sit for the North American Veterinary Licensing Exam (NAVLE®).
+Credits 4CVM-776 NAVLE Rotation is a required course offered in Fall semester.
+Students will prepare and sit for the North American Veterianry Licensing Exam (NAVLE®).
 Students will conduct independent studies and review in order to prepare for the NAVLE®.
+Students are not required to pass the NAVLE to pass the course.

 CVM-777: Launch Week